Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

 - All payroll records.

 - All lease agreements, lease-purchase or time payment contracts and all other contracts, which involve financial obligations on the part of MAPE.

 - All documents constituting evidence of ownership by MAPE of any property or equipment.

 The records shall be retained by the Statewide Treasurer, via the MAPE Financial Staff and accounting system, in their original form based on the IRS and accounting standards.

 The Association can spend money only with proper authorization.
 This may be accompanied by the following kinds of requirements or actions:

 - Payment required by law need no further authorization.
 Example of this would be taxes or salaries.

-- Periodic payment to meet contractual obligations provided proper advance authorization was obtained by the Delegate Assembly, Board of Directors, Executive Committee or Finance Committee.
+- Periodic payment to meet contractual obligations provided proper advance authorization was obtained by the Delegate Assembly, Board of Directors, Executive Committee, or Board of Director’s Finance Workgroup.
 Examples of these include lease on office, meeting space, automobiles and equipment.

-- Payments may be authorized by vote of membership, Delegate Assembly, Board of Directors, Executive Committee or Finance Committee.
+- Payments may be authorized by vote of membership, Delegate Assembly, Board of Directors, Executive Committee, or Board of Director’s Finance Workgroup.
 Examples include: